RBC Canadian Conductor Showcase

 1:30 – 4:00 pm

-Complete performance of the assigned repertoire before a live audience, including short introductions to the audience from each candidate and feedback from music director Daniel Raiskin.
+Complete performance of the assigned repertoire before an invited live audience, including short introductions to the audience from each candidate and feedback from music director Daniel Raiskin.

 Daniel Raiskin, Music Director